 The party flew over the site a few hours later.
 Tan Sri liked what he saw and signed a joint venture agreement on the back of an envelope during the return trip to Sun City.
 As per the agreement, Maccon would provide the land and Country Heights would match the value in cash.
 The deal took less than an hour to conclude.
 Six weeks later the development funds were paid into Pecanwood’s bank account.

-According to Alec Bates (Pecanwood’s Golf and Country Club Director and ex Development Director of Maccon) and Rodney Clare (the owner of Maccon) they had “no idea” as to how to price the launch homes.
+According to Alec Bates and Rodney Clare they had “no idea” as to how to price the launch homes.
 At the time, Pecanwood consisted of three furnished show houses, a dirt road leading from the entrance to the show houses, one peninsula and a few dusty golf holes.

 By all accounts the launch weekend was a huge success.
 Nearly 80 stands were collectively reserved along the peninsula and the 12th fairway facing Fish Eagle Drive.
 Prices for peninsula stands ranged between R350 000 and R750 000; plots along the 12th fairway were sold for R200 000.